joeyklee/quant-humanists-2019/WEEK_02.md

 - **About**: Using "dear data" as a guide, create a set of rules to visualize your data.
 Think about the ways in which Georgia and Stefanie parameterized the aspects of their records to produce their visualizations.
 Find ways to express your own personal style and aesthetic in the implementation of your rules.
 - **Submission**: Document your process and submit **images of your output** along with the accompanying **description of your visualization** and post your Github Gist/blog post link as a [`comment in its respective github issue` in the quant-humanists-2019 repository](https://github.com/joeyklee/quant-humanists-2019/issues).
 See NOTE below.
+- Bring your post cards to class to share!

 from the [FiveThirtyEight Dear Data Feature](http://fivethirtyeight.com/features/dear-data-and-fivethirtyeight-want-you-to-visualize-your-podcast-habits/):